Curried Lentil Burgers Recipe

 One final note: Enjoy these straight out of the oven.
 Leftovers reheated the next day were not nearly as good!

-Hamburger buns and desired toppings (tomato, lettuce, pickles, sliced cucumber, etc.)
+- Hamburger buns and desired toppings (tomato, lettuce, pickles, sliced cucumbers, etc.)

 - Curry mayonnaise

 - Preheat oven to 450F.
 Heat olive oil in a large frying pan.
 Add onion and carrot and cook until softened, about five minutes.
 Remove from heat and stir in curry powder, garlic powder, lemon juice, and salt.

 - Place lentils, chickpeas, and onion mixture in food processor.
 Pulse about 10 times, until all ingredients come together but are not completely pureed.
 You want some good chunkiness in the burgers.
 Remove from food processor and stir in egg.
 Add bread crumbs.
 You want the consistency to be moist but not runny, so the burgers hold together.